marilynwaldman/simpleRecoveryStreaming/README.md

 This command cleans output and compiles the application

 ##Note
 - the lasted version of sbt was used.
 This meant getting rid of the imported plugins.

+cd simpleRecoveryStreaming
 sbt assembly

 ##Note